jmhernan/swc4ps/course_specs.md

 **Skills required**:
 **What will the participants need to have in order to be successful**
-* Begginers course!
+* Beginners course!
 Low entry-bar
 * Install appropriate software on local machine.
 ## Step 4: Designing Challenges